PMCC-BioinformaticsCore/janis-translate-examples/tutorials/tutorial4.md

 The `--from` argument specifies the workflow language of the source file(s), and `--to` specifies the destination we want to translate to.

-In our case, this will be `--from cwl --to nextflow`.
+In our case, this will be `--from galaxy --to nextflow`.

 The `<filepath>` argument is the source file we will translate.